kingjbradz/JordanBradley_T1A3/README.md

 **2a)**
 Options menu featuring each option available to the user.
-Text explaining the options is output, affirming to the user that they need to type in their desired option to follow through over to the next section.
+Text explaining the options is output, affirming to the user that they need to select their desired option to follow through over to the next section.
 These options are labeled 'Do', 'Read', 'Create', 'Edit', 'Delete', and 'Exit'.
-For example, to peruse the 'read' section, the user would need to type in and enter 'read'.
+For example, to peruse the 'read' section, the user would need to press down on their arrow keys and select enter on 'read'.

 **2b)**
-Errors in this section are handled whenever a user types in an invalid input, which in this case is anything typed that is not any of the previously mentioned options.
+Errors in this section are bypassed due to a lack of text input.
-In this case an error message stating the input is invalid is then displayed, followed by a return to the options menu.

 ####**3)**